Definition of 'indication'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 What it does is give us a very good indication.
 Times, Sunday Times (2017)They should give you an indication of costs based on your assets.
 Times, Sunday Times (2016)The early indications are that the gap will be just as big this time round.
 Times, Sunday Times (2016)She has not so far given any indication of having one.
 Times, Sunday Times (2016)Russian leaders have given some indications of this.
 Times, Sunday Times (2017)These are early indications but it is clear further monitoring and studies are urgently required on other rivers.
 Times, Sunday Times (2017)We have very, very clear indications that things will be moved.
 Times, Sunday Times (2016)Cast your eyes down the list of clubs represented in any national team and you are usually given an indication of the strongest clubs.
 Times, Sunday Times (2016)This is the first indication that he is going to be the first president to deliver a partisan stump speech as his inaugural address.
 Times, Sunday Times (2017)The EU gives no indication of wanting a mutually beneficial deal.
 The Sun (2017)It turned out to be a good indication of what would happen in the final.
 Times, Sunday Times (2012)This should give you some indication of the wide range of activities and possibilities.
 Life Without Work (1994)There is no indication to suggest that this is down to something like excessive speed.
 Times, Sunday Times (2006)These indications are not supported by medical research.
 Times, Sunday Times (2011)There were some early indications that this was beginning to bear fruit.
 Times, Sunday Times (2015)There are strong indications that something happens after ten years.
 The Sun (2012)These were clear indications of official policy.
 The Spanish Civil War: Reaction, Revolution and RevengeThe first indication that they are back is almost always their unmistakable song.
 Times, Sunday Times (2014)Early indications suggested that extreme differences in what existing and new policyholders paid were rare.
 Times, Sunday Times (2013)Form on the road is always the strongest indication of the true quality of any side.
-The Sun (2006)There was clear indication of drug abuse.
-The Sun (2012)It was the first real indication of a complete change of outlook.
+The Sun (2006)It was the first real indication of a complete change of outlook.
 READY, STEADY, GO!: Swinging London and the Invention of Cool (2002)Early indications suggest that maybe we have.
 Times, Sunday Times (2011) Early indications suggested a woefully low turnout.
 Times, Sunday Times (2015)There could be no clearer indication that the letter of the law is wrong.
 Times, Sunday Times (2015)It was the first clear indication that some sort of dialogue was taking place.
 Times, Sunday Times (2009)But at 1807 we received convincing indications of an air raid.
 ONE HUNDRED DAYS (2003)Two small-cap listings have already provided a good indication of the swelling investor appetite for risk.
 Times, Sunday Times (2009)Time control Your timing for arrival at meetings can give an indication of your power.
 Everything You Need to Know for Success in Business (1990)The Step test gives a good indication of your overall fitness.
 Times, Sunday Times (2007)The next few weeks should give an indication of Just how keen they are.
 Times, Sunday Times (2013)It's a good indication when the share price goes up on the day of an announcement.
 The Sun (2012)Better ratios may be an indication of stronger balance sheets, but the ratio can be hit in different ways.
 Times, Sunday Times (2011)Inevitably, the numbers cannot be precise, but they give a reasonable indication of the carbon footprint of each household.
 Times, Sunday Times (2009)

 Trends of 'indication'